Canada: Private Antitrust Litigation

 Indirect purchaser claims

 Canadian courts have been inconsistent in their treatment of indirect purchaser claims.
-The Ontario Court of Appeal in Chadha v Bayer refused certification for an indirect purchaser case due to insufficient evidence that there was a common basis to the plaintiffs’ loss and that it was the defendants’ actions that caused the indirect purchasers’ loss.11 However, the Court in Chadha did not go as far as the US court in Illinois Brick12 by holding that no indirect purchaser claim would be possible and indeed, many subsequent claims have been brought in Canada comprising classes of direct and indirect purchasers.
-The BC Court of Appeal then certified an indirect purchaser class in Pro-Sys Consultants Inc v Infineon Technologies AG,13 holding that the class need only demonstrate an aggregate liability rather than liability to each individual class member.
-The Ontario Superior Court similarly certified indirect purchaser claims, including one against the alleged Hydrogen Peroxide cartel in a judgment which held that losses need only be proven at the class level.14
+The Ontario Court of Appeal in Chadha v Bayer refused certification for an indirect purchaser case due to insufficient evidence that there was a common basis to the plaintiffs’ loss and that it was the defendants’ actions that caused the indirect purchasers’ loss.10 However, the court in Chadha did not go as far as the Supreme Court of the United States in Illinois Brick11 by holding that no indirect purchaser claim would be possible and indeed, many subsequent claims have been brought in Canada comprising classes of direct and indirect purchasers.
+The BC Court of Appeal then certified an indirect purchaser class in Pro-Sys Consultants Inc v Infineon Technologies AG,12 holding that the class need only demonstrate an aggregate liability rather than liability to each individual class member.
+The Ontario Superior Court similarly certified indirect purchaser claims, including one against the alleged Hydrogen Peroxide cartel in a judgment which held that losses need only be proven at the class level.13

 Class actions in Quebec